git/git.github.io/rev_news/drafts/edition-81.md

   purposes in C++ files.

-  Another patch in the series allows single-quote characters as digit separators like in `3.141'592'654` or `0xdead'beaf` according to the C++17 standard.
+  Another patch in the series allows single-quote characters as digit separators according to the C++17 standard, like in `3.141'592'654` or `0xdead'beaf`.

-  The third and last patch prevents the `<=>` generalized comparison operator (also called 'spaceship' operator) allowed since C++20 from being split into `<=` and `>`.
+  The third and last patch prevents the `<=>` generalized comparison operator (also called 'spaceship' operator) introduced in C++20 from being split into `<=` and `>`.

-  Ævar Arnfjörð Bjarmason replied to Johannes suggesting him to add a few tests in the `t/t4034/cpp/` directory, where test files for the cpp userdiff mechanism reside.
+  Ævar Arnfjörð Bjarmason replied to Johannes suggesting to add a few tests in the `t/t4034/cpp/` directory, where test files for the cpp userdiff mechanism reside.

   Johannes agreed with Ævar and sent a
   [second version](https://lore.kernel.org/git/pull.1054.v2.git.1633720197.gitgitgadget@gmail.com/)
   of his patch series.
-This series included 2 new patches that improved existing tests, and added new tests for problematic behavior that the other patches were fixing.
+This series included 2 new patches that improved existing tests and added new tests for problematic behavior that the other patches were fixing.

   Ævar commented on this series saying that it was much improved, but